23f2000400/LLM-agent/README.md

 # 🌐 LLM Agent [GyaanSetu](https://tds-bonus-project-llm-agent.vercel.app/) — Browser-Based Multi-Tool Reasoning
+Purpose
+The main goal of this project is to simplify the process of sending requests and receiving responses from different LLM APIs.
+Instead of writing separate code for each provider (like OpenAI, Groq, Mistral, etc.), you can use this agent as a single, flexible client.
 This project is a **proof-of-concept (POC)** for building a **browser-based LLM agent** that can combine **natural language reasoning** with **external tools** like search engines, pipelined APIs, and even **live JavaScript execution**.

 Modern LLM agents aren’t limited to text — they dynamically integrate multiple tools and loop until tasks are solved.
 This app demonstrates that idea with a **minimal, hackable UI + JavaScript agent core**.